RaduFurnea/sda-remote-04-spring/README.md

 # sda-remote-04-spring
-Code used for spring course.
-Check branches for various exercises
+Code used for spring course for SDA-REMOTE-04.
+All projects are in the base folder on the master branch.